gowhag/Bus-driver-safety-Web-Platform/README.md

 ## Description
 This project is a real-time driver drowsiness monitoring system that uses Mediapipe for eye detection and simpleaudio for alarm playback.
-It detects whether the eyes are open or closed, displays the status on screen, and plays an alarm (`alarm.wav`) if eyes remain closed too long.
+It detects whether the eyes are open or closed, displays the status on screen, and plays an alarm (`alarm.wav`) if eyes remain closed too long (e.g 4-5 seconds).

 This repository includes a **testbench folder** with all the necessary files to set up and run the project.